kaltura/playkit-js/docs/configuration.md

 >>    }
 >>]
 >>```
->>##### Description: Specifies the {engine, stream format} tuple priority of the player by ascending order.
+>>##### Description: Specifies the list of engine and stream format pairs of the player by ascending order.
->>As soon as the player receives his sources, he will go over this array, and will try to play a source with a matched stream format from a matched engine.
+>>As soon as the player receives the sources, it will review the configuration array and try to play the source with the matched stream format according to the matched engine.
->>For example, for the above priority configuration, the player will try to play hls stream using an html5 engine first.
-If an hls stream isn't received, he will continue to play dash stream using an html5 engine.
-If a dash stream isn't received, he will continue to play progressive stream using an html5 engine.
+>>For example, in the priority configuration above, the player will try to play the hls stream using an html5 engine first.
+If an hls stream isn't received, the player will continue to play the dash stream using an html5 engine.
+If a dash stream isn't received, the player will then will continue to play the progressive stream using an html5 engine.

 ### Workflow between `sources`, `preferNative` & `streamPriority`
-After we have gained knowledge of the different options available in the player configuration, let's see the results for what format will be played for the following configuration of the player:
+Now that we've learned about the different options available in the player configuration, let's see the results for which format will be played for the following configuration of the player:
 ```js
 var config = {
     sources: {